jaiswalkishan09/SIMPLE_ARTICLE/README.md

 To_Run:
-first crete a superuer: python3 manage.py createsuperuser and then login with the superuser if you register direct by cutom login page than you have only read permission.
+first crete a superuer: python3 manage.py createsuperuser and the usename must be an email type

+and then login with the superuser if you register direct by cutom login page than you have only read permission.